 Be sure to use and move your hand, wrist, and elbow in order to decrease swelling in your arm.
 Squeezing a tennis ball or squeeze ball is encouraged as it will reduce the amount of swelling in your arm and hand.
 While exercise is important, don't over-do it.

 Exercises

-- Range of Motion Exercises: While maintaining your arm against the abduction pillow but out of the sling, begin elbow, wrist, and hand range of motion exercises 24 hours after surgery.
-Perform these exercises 4-6 times per day. - No shoulder exercises or motion should be performed until after your first post-operative visit unless otherwise instructed.
+• Range of Motion Exercises: While maintaining your arm against the abduction pillow but out of the sling, begin elbow, wrist, and hand range of motion exercises 24 hours after surgery.
+Perform these exercises 4-6 times per day.